hollowdll/ER-diagram-generator/README.md

 - Electron framework
 - NodeJS backend with TypeScript
 - Frontend with TypeScript
-- UI with Vanilla HTML and CSS
+- UI with vanilla HTML and CSS
 - End to end type safety

 # How to build